dsriseah/augment-vibe-text/README.md

 - Validates that all referenced files exist
 - Provides detailed analysis of references and missing files

-### Web Interface
+### Node-Based Canvas Interface

-A browser-based UI for viewing and managing split document files:
+An interactive visual editor that transforms document sections into draggable text cards:

 ```bash
 # Start the web server